collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Welcome

+Thank you for being here.
 I'm thrilled to have the opportunity to talk to you about getting a jumpstart on collaboration and code review in GitHub

 </td></tr>